AniForU/Invoice_Contact_API/README.md

 Simple web app to insert data into mongodb and get result in matching way.

 ## Application Logic
-1) Find values from mongodb where organization id provided through the body and contact name or extracted contact name.
-The response would provide result score and contact name which would be calculated on the basis of data exist in Database
+1) Find values from mongodb against the input ORGANIZATION_ID and PARTIAL/FULL CONTACT NAME provided in the request body.
+The response would provide result SCORE and CONTACT NAME, which would be calculated on the basis of historical data for input.
-2) FInd the amount from the database, if data provide in the request having descrepensies in the history data.
-Abnoramlity is find using standard deviation and mean of historical amount for the organization_id
+2) Check the Abnormality of the data provided in the request with the historical data and give the result as Boolean.
+Abnormality is calculated using standard deviation and mean of historical AMOUNT corresponding to the ORGANIZATION_ID and PARTIAL/FULL CONTACT NAME.

 ## Virtual environments
 To create a python virtual environment